 Long-time observers will recall that although Triformation experimented with a speech terminal, a telephone modem, and even a small computer with a Braille display and cassette storage (the MicroBrailler), the connection with Braille production proved strongest and led to the founding of Triformation Braille Service.
-Now flourishing as an independent not-for-profit organization, the Braille service (now named Braille International and still nearby in Stuart) is one of the largest Braille producers in the US.

 In the eighties, Triformation had a name change, too--to "Enabling Technologies"--and another breakthrough product, the Romeo Braille Printer.
 Priced at less than half of many competing products and built in a convenient carrying case, Romeo developed a fierce and loyal following due to its trademark Braille quality and astonishing durability.
 (It's astonishing even to us; we have seen Romeos that still Braille perfectly even after being 25% crushed in shipping, although obviously we recommend that you do not try this at home).